flowthings/python-client/docs/index.rst

     flow_b = lazy_api.flow.find(mem.path == '/path/to/flow_b')
     drops  = lazy_api.drop(flow_a[0]['id']).find(limit=10)

-In this example, the two requests for flows are performed in parallel, while the requests for drops waits for the ``flow_a`` request to complete first.
+In this example, the two requests for Flows are performed in parallel, while the requests for drops waits for the ``flow_a`` request to complete first.

 You can retrieve the pure data of a ``GreenThunk`` by invoking its ``unwrap()``